matthewf809/Discord-Bot/README.md

 # Discord-Bot
 Welcome to the Krab Borg repository.
 Krab borg is a discord bot written in python.
-The main goal for Krab Borg is to add functionality to
+The main goal for Krab Borg is to add extra functionality to
 Discord's client.

 If you have any questions or special requests for contribution, please message me on my github.